joerivanveen/wp-reading-progress/readme.txt

 Customization:

-- location top of screen, bottom of screen or below a sticky menu
+- Location top of screen, bottom of screen or below a sticky menu

-- choose your color of the reading progress bar
+- Choose your color of the reading progress bar

-- have the bar start at 0% even when part of the article is visible
+- Have the bar start at 0% even when part of the article is visible

-- select post types you wish the bar to appear, or even individual posts
+- Select post types you wish the bar to appear, or even individual posts

-- activate reading progress for archive pages (I would leave that unchecked)
+- Activate reading progress for archive pages (I would leave that unchecked)

 Behaviour: